jameswomack/QuickLook_NodeJS/README.md

-# QuicklookStephen
+# QuickLook Node.js

-QLStephen is a QuickLook plugin that lets you view plain text files without a file extension.
+QuickLookNodeJS is a QuickLook plugin that lets you view plain text files, focused on NodeJS dev, without a file extension.
 Files like:

     README
     INSTALL
-    CapFile
+    coffee
-    CHANGELOG
+    iced
     etc...

 You can also customise the plugin to determine which files it previews.
 See [*Customizing white/black lists*](#customizing-whiteblack-lists---step-by-step), below.